weihao1115/MMLU-ProX/README.md

 ## Citation
 ```
-@misc{mmluprox,
+@misc{xuan2025mmluproxmultilingualbenchmarkadvanced,
       title={MMLU-ProX: A Multilingual Benchmark for Advanced Large Language Model Evaluation},
-      author={Weihao Xuan and Rui Yang and Heli Qi and Qingcheng Zeng and Yunze Xiao and Yun Xing and Junjue Wang and Huitao Li and Xin Li and Kunyu Yu and Nan Liu and Qingyu Chen and Douglas Teodoro and Edison Marrese-Taylor and Shijian Lu and Yusuke Iwasawa and Yutaka Matsuo and Irene Li},
+      author={Weihao Xuan and Rui Yang and Heli Qi and Qingcheng Zeng and Yunze Xiao and Aosong Feng and Dairui Liu and Yun Xing and Junjue Wang and Fan Gao and Jinghui Lu and Yuang Jiang and Huitao Li and Xin Li and Kunyu Yu and Ruihai Dong and Shangding Gu and Yuekang Li and Xiaofei Xie and Felix Juefei-Xu and Foutse Khomh and Osamu Yoshie and Qingyu Chen and Douglas Teodoro and Nan Liu and Randy Goebel and Lei Ma and Edison Marrese-Taylor and Shijian Lu and Yusuke Iwasawa and Yutaka Matsuo and Irene Li},
       year={2025},
       eprint={2503.10497},
       archivePrefix={arXiv},